inkyblackness/ss-specs/levelObjects/index.md

 A level object is anything that is not part of the basic level layout (the tile map).

 Objects are identified using three values.
 They are divided by class, subclass and type.
 In this documentation such an identifier will be written as ```c/s/t```.
-For example, the cyberjack port is ```9/2/0```.
+For example, the energy charge station is ```9/2/1```.

 Information about level objects exists in two places:
 * Static properties, describing an object in general